JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 comments: true
 ---

+"There's no way Artificial Intelligence will end the world"

+- Man snapped by Robot Thanos

-Reinforcement Learning is currently at the forefront of artificial intelligence.
-Many believe that true artificial intelligence will come from either RL or something we have yet to discover.
-I hope that through this series I can give you an introduction into the world of RL.
+Reinforcement Learning is one of the many forefronts of artificial intelligence.
+Some believe that RL is the most likely canidate for creating a true artificial intelligence.
+Through this series, I hope to provide you an introduction into the world of RL.

-As for difficulty, this is be forcused towards people who have never touched RL before, I will be going over some mathematical equations and python code but those can be ignored if you aren't interested in the technical details.
+As for difficulty, this is be forcused towards people who have never touched RL before, I will be going over mathematical equations and python code but those can be ignored if you aren't interested in the technical details.

 Hold on, I'm an undergraduate student, where did I learn everything?
 Well, most of it stems from the textbook [Reinforcement Learning by Richard Sutton and Andrew Barto][rlbook], it's an great read and this entire blog post series is based on it.